petercz1/video_reformatter/README.md

 * once you've got your phone set up as a remote, you can control the temperature to your liking for any IR-conrtrolled a/c, such as in well-known coffee shops... the [sure](https://play.google.com/store/apps/details?id=com.tekoia.sure.activities) app even has an a/c scanner if you can't work out the brand of a/c

 * I plug my USB into the end of a 0.5m bright blue extension cable (approx a buck fifty?) and then plug that into the USB at the back of the box.
 The cable then dangles down in front of the set.
-This means I'm more likely to remember the USB when
+This means I'm more likely to remember the USB when speed-packing for the